 is located in a zoned area; and

 conforms to all applicable land use ordinances or has properly received a variance from the requirements of an otherwise conflicting and applicable land use ordinance.

+fees have been paid to the City.

 Plats shall not be required where all the following conditions exist: